a-b-street/abstreet/docs/new_city.md

 ## Quick start

+Use this if you want to import a city on your computer without making it available to other users yet.

-If you're using the binary release and have a `.osm` file, just do:
+- If you're using the **binary release** and have a `.osm` file, just do:
 `./importer --oneshot=map.osm`.

-If you're building from source, do: `./import.sh --oneshot=map.osm`.
+- If you're building **from source**, do: `./import.sh --oneshot=map.osm`.
 If you can't run `import.sh`, make sure you have all [dependencies](dev.md#building-map-data).